dumlutimuralp/antrea-packet-walks/part_c/README.md

 ![](2020-09-16-17-49-42.png)

-As shown in [Part A Section 3.2](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md#32-test-application), a simple "curl backendsvc" request on frontend pod would initiate this request.
+As shown in [Part A Section 3.2](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md#32-test-application), a simple "curl backendsvc" on frontend pod would initiate this request.
 Below.

 <pre><code>
 vmware@master:~$ k exec -it frontend -- sh